 Typical behavior for a couple with BPD

-We’re going to start with the most common behaviors for couples in which one of the members suffers from BPD.
+Firstly, we’re going to begin with discussing the most common behaviors for couples in which one of the members has BPD.

-Remember that you’re talking about individuals with a great emotional instability and a very polarized thought process.
+Remember that we’re talking about individuals with a great emotional instability and a very polarized thought process.
 As a result, you need to be especially careful how you treat them.

 - Some people to abandon the person with BPD when they aren’t satisfied.
 Or they threaten to break up and go out with them again when they change their behavior.
-This increases the emotional instability for someone with BPD.
+As a result, this increases the emotional instability for someone with BPD.

-- Some ignore the behaviors they think are unacceptable.
-This turns them into an enabler of the disease.
-It encourages the pathological behaviors of BPD.
+- Some ignore the behaviors they think are unacceptable so they turn into an enabler of the disease.
+As a result, this encourages the pathological behaviors of BPD.

-- Some look for balance, letting them be guided by PBD.
+- Some look for balance so they let themselves be guided by BPD.
 They feel guilty if things don’t get better.
-They may think that it’s their own fault.
+In fact, they may think that it’s their own fault.

 - Some choose to be silent.
-They don’t talk about the problem with their partner.
+That is to say, they don’t talk about the problem with their partner.
 This includes hiding their day to day actions from family and friends.
-This way, they keep the person with PBD from knowing what’s happening.
+As a result, they keep the person with BPD from knowing what’s happening.

-- Before problems or crises, some remember that the other person loves them deeply.
-They know that the difficulty rests in the fact that their partner isn’t responsible for their actions.
+- Alternatively, when faced with problems or crises, some remember that the other person loves them deeply.
+They know that the difficulty lies in the fact that their partner isn’t responsible for their actions.

 Act like a mirror, not a sponge

 It’s easy to get overwhelmed with this disease.
-This is especially true if you have any of the aforementioned behaviors.
+This is especially true if you tend to react in the ways mentioned above.

-We want to protect our partner.
+Certainly, you want to protect your partner.
 However, this isn’t the best way to do it.
-Living with a person who has Borderline Personality Disorder is very difficult.
-You need to be conscious of how you act towards them.
+Of course, living with a person who has Borderline Personality Disorder is very difficult.
+As a result, you need to be conscious of how you act towards them.

 Your goal is to help them subdue the symptoms so that they don’t continue.

-To do this, it’s necessary that you’re true to your beliefs and values.
-If you think that what they’re doing is wrong, you need to tell them.
+To do so, it’s necessary for you to be true to your beliefs and values.
+If you think that what you partner is doing is wrong, you need to tell them.

 It’s wrong to justify their behaviors.
-As a pair, it’s important to establish a line that you aren’t going to cross, come what may.
+As a couple, it’s important to establish a line that you won’t to cross, no matter what.

-Communicate clearly that you are not able to support certain behaviors and stay true to this.
+So, communicate clearly that you are not able to tolerate certain behaviors and stay firm on this.
 If you’re weak, everything will go wrong.

 Threats don’t work

-Talking about the problem is necessary.
-This lets the person with BPD know where you stand and together, you can come up with a solution.
+Moreover, talking about the problem is necessary.
+This is because it lets the person who has with Borderline Personality Disorder know where you stand.
+After that, you can come up with a solution together.

-However, sometimes, they can annoy us and we turn to easy threats.
-This should never happen You will make the situation worse.
+However, sometimes, they can annoy you, causing you to turn to easy threats.
+But this should never happen because you will make the situation worse.
 Plus, you’ll increase their emotional instability.

 Learn to say “no”.
-Learn to voice what you feel.
+Also, learn to voice what you feel.
 Most importantly, never feel responsible for the behavior of your partner with BPD.

-If you stop trying to treat the other person as someone fragile who needs protecting, everything will start to flow.
+If you stop trying to treat the other person as a fragile person who needs protecting, everything will start to flow.

 Keep being you.
-Be careful with negative behaviors like lying, misleading, or not trusting the person with BPD.
+Be careful with negative behaviors like lying, misleading, or not trusting the person who has Borderline Personality Disorder.
 Remember that their thought process is polarized.
 Their emotions are sometimes out of their control.